Tez 101 will explore the basics of the Tez solution including advantages over Hive MapReduce and the DAG that Tez creates in response to SQL.

 Try It - Tez vs MapReduce2 of 2

 Overview You will run the same SQL statements in both MapReduce and Tez to observe the behavior between the two different engines.
-The following must be completed in Hive 1.2 against a Hadoop2 cluster.
-Code In the Analyze interface select Compose and make sure that the query type is set to Hive and that a [...]
+The following must be completed in Hive 1.2 or greater against a Hadoop2 cluster.
+Code In the Analyze interface select Compose and make sure that the query type is set to Hive and [...]

 Tez DAG Execution1 of 3